brunocbr/zettel-composer/README.md

 ## Basic features

 The script takes as its argument the name of a file which will be used as an `index` note.
-Wiki links prepended with a section sign (`§ [[1234]]`) in the index will produce the combination of the specified files in the output:
+Wiki links prepended with a section sign (`§ [[1234]]`) in the index will produce the combination of the specified notes in the output:

 ```sh
 ./zettel-compose.py "~/archive/2345 My index note.markdown"
 ```

 With the above command, the script will simply print the combined notes and quit.
-You can get a live preview using [Marked 2](https://marked2app.com/) and telling the script to keep watching the files for changes:
+You can though get a live preview using [Marked 2](https://marked2app.com/) and telling the script to keep watching the files for changes:

 ```sh
 ./zettel-compose.py --watch --stream-to-marked "~/archive/2345 My index note.markdown"